-The primary purpose of this system is appropriately to appropriately identify schools for comprehensive and targeted support and improvement.
-Individual indicator scoresing mechanisms are designed to produce scores on a 0- to 100-point scale will such that they can be combined into schoolwide and subgroup scoresan overall score that will be ranked to allows for meaningful differentiation and identification of schools.
-Since the individual indicator scores will be normative with respect to two distinct groups - high schools and non-high schools - the composition of the schools identified will be proportional to the number of schools in each group. -Since the intent is to produce an overall-score that differentiates school and subgroup performance in order to identify schools appropriately for needed support, the scores will determine the following three ESSA rating categories of support: 1) comprehensive support; 2) targeted support; and 3) not identified.
+The primary purpose of this system is to appropriately identify schools for comprehensive and targeted support and improvement.
+Individual indicator scoring mechanisms are designed to produce scores on a 0- to 100-point scale such that they can be combined into an overall score that allows for meaningful differentiation and identification of schools.
+Since the intent is to produce an overall score that differentiates school and subgroup performance, the scores will determine the following three categories of support: 1) comprehensive support; 2) targeted support; and 3) not identified.
 For annual reporting purposes, public reports will indicate the year of identification for any previously-identified schools.